Olive oil: Trade and production

+Olive oil may have been produced as early as the Bronze Age in Italy, though this intensified throughout the first millennium BCE and into the Roman period.
+Some of the earliest evidence of rotary olive mills for the production of olive oil have been found in southern Italy.
 The importance of olive oil as a commercial commodity increased after the Roman conquest of Egypt, Greece, and Asia Minor, which led to more trade along the Mediterranean.
 Olive trees were planted throughout the entire Mediterranean basin during the evolution of the Roman Republic and Empire.
 According to the historian Pliny the Elder, Italy had "excellent olive oil at reasonable prices" by the 1st century AD—"the best in the Mediterranean".
-As olive production expanded in the 5th century AD the Romans began to employ more sophisticated production techniques such as the olive press and trapetum (pictured left).
+More sophisticated production techniques such as the olive press and trapetum (pictured left) became increasingly widespread throughout the Imperial era, and eventually screw presses were commonly used to produce olive oil from Spain to the eastern Mediterranean.
 Many ancient presses still exist in the Eastern Mediterranean region, and some dating to the Roman period are still used today.
 Productivity was greatly improved by Joseph Graham's development of the hydraulic pressing system in 1795.